Previously a money-earning kid, now a money-earning adult, I'm here as a 21-year-old to share my experience and

 8. Write Online

 If you like writing, this won't even feel like work.
 There are so many ways for you to earn money from your writing.
-You can start writing a blog (though if you lack the patience to grow a following, you can always write for websites that already have an audience, such as Hubpages or Medium), write stories, or sell your writing to online magazines.
+You can start writing a blog (though if you lack the patience to grow a following, you can always write for websites that already have an audience), write stories, or sell your writing to online magazines.
 I made $50 when I was 13 by selling an article to an online magazine, so there's room for kids to write, too!

 9. Host a Yard Sale